-First, the Administration launched an initiative that publicly commits the government to specific, priority goals.
-The government’s list of public commitments includes 50 objectives, each with specific metrics and timelines for progress.
-Fulfillment of these promises is overseen by the Secretary General, who reports directly to the Mayor and facilitates a series of monthly meetings dedicated to performance on the commitments.
-Significantly, the public are invited to monitor progress on the promises via an online dashboard.
+First, the administration launched an initiative that publicly commits the government to specific, priority goals.
+The government’s list of public commitments (“compromisos de gobierno”) includes 54 objectives, each with specific metrics and timelines for progress.
+The delivery of these promises is overseen by the Secretary-General and Secretary of Foreign Affairs, Fernando Straface, who reports directly to the Mayor and facilitates a series of monthly meetings dedicated to performance on the commitments.
+Significantly, the public are invited to monitor progress on the commitments via an online dashboard.

 Second, in addition to the commitments, the government has identified seven core values to guide the administration’s work on behalf of the people, a concept referred to as “Vivamos Juntos Nuestros Valores.”
 These values - Doing, Humility, Proximity, Austerity, Time, Teamwork, and Creativity - are posted visibly in virtually all public buildings, and municipal employees are periodically recognized for exemplary commitment to these principles.

-The agility, effectiveness, and morale of large municipal governments can be inhibited by operational and cultural silos, in which departments do not feel connected to one another or to an overarching sense of mission.
+The agility, effectiveness, and morale of large municipal or city governments can be inhibited by operational and cultural silos, in which departments do not feel connected to one another or to an overarching sense of mission.
 Lacking mission and purpose, the municipal workforce can experience a deficit of cohesion and accountability in its approach to solving problems, serving the public, and interacting with government colleagues.
-Too often, political competitions in many democracies is based on personality or political posturing, rather than performance data.

 How’d They Do It?

-Following the early success and positive reception of this initiative, the administration grew its list from 20 to 50 commitments.
-Meanwhile, the City launched its efforts to promote its core values across the workforce, including special recognition of government employees who exemplify the values in their work.
+Also, the City launched its effort to promote its core values across the workforce, including special recognition of government employees who exemplify the values in their work.

 Many cities articulate values, and even major government priorities, but Buenos Aires has undertaken considerable efforts to ingrain them into the day-to-day culture.
 In conversation with municipal experts, they offered several perspectives on why the approach in Buenos Aires may be working:

-They’re well marketed.
-Walk into virtually any public building or office and you’re very likely to encounter color-coded posters displaying the values alongside another poster displaying progress on the Mayor’s commitments.
+- They’re well marketed.
+Walk into virtually any public building or office and you’re very likely to encounter color-coded posters displaying the values alongside another poster displaying progress on the public commitments.

-Resonate with core issues for city.
+- They resonate with core issues for the city.
 The commitments are viewed as priority issues of importance to residents, and are targeted toward improving quality of life in popular ways.
-Similarly, the values are consistent with ideals that municipal workers are just as likely to encounter in the communities of their city; in that way, they are sensible objectives for the workplace community as well.
+Similarly, the values are consistent with ideals that municipal workers are likely to encounter in the communities of their city.
+In that way, they are sensible objectives for the workplace community as well.

-Also, they’re not all necessarily easy.
-Particularly, in government or political environments, prioritizing values like humility and time can be challenging.
-Likewise, the Commitments include objectives and timelines that have proven elusive for past administrations.
+- They are not necessarily easy.
+Particularly in government or political environments, prioritizing values like humility and time can be challenging.
 In this way, the City is signaling to residents that the government is making an effort to improve and challenge itself.

 These elements have combined to create a prominent, and highly visible effort to keep the government accountable to its promises.